47deg/devops_interview_labs/README.md

 standard GitHub pull request process.

 ## License
-This project is open-sourced under the MIT License.
+This project is open-sourced under the Apache License.

 ## Contact
 For questions or feedback, please open an issue in the GitHub repository.